JUST A PUFF?

 CIGARETTE SMOKING DAMAGES EVERYONE'S HEALTH

 And yet, amazingly, there are still Christians who ask if smoking is a sin.
-If smoking is so obviously wrong for everybody, how could it possible be right for a Christian?
+If smoking is so obviously wrong for everybody, how could it possibly be right for a believer?

 One hears the most stupid argument: "Smoking won't send someone to hell because we're saved by grace!"
 Well, to begin with, murder is a capital offence in the Bible.
 Smoking kills the vast majority of people who use tobacco both actively (those who smoke) and passively (those forced to smoke in front of smokers who are too selfish to think of anyone but themselves).
 Well, the act of smoking may not send you to hell but you'll certainly smell as though you've been there!